Lesson 5: Musical Intervals

 The Major Scale, and Naming Intervals

 The major scale consists of seven notes (the octave makes eight), and this scale has an interesting character that is sometimes described as cheerful, precisely because of the space between the notes.
-There are two half steps between 3 & 4 and between 7 & 8, and all other notes are a whole step apart.
+There are two half steps in the scale: One between 3 & 4 and one between 7 & 8, and all other notes are a whole step apart.
 It is these varying spaces or distances between the notes that form a relationship that gives the scale its character.
 Those are the intervals between each individual note that make up the major scale.
 This was covered in a previous lesson.
 The degrees of the scale are numbered here:

 Now each of the notes of the major scale resides its own distance away from the root note.
 The note “G”, for instance, is farther in space from the root note “C” than is the note “D”.
 These relative distances make for relationships.
 All of these distance-relationships have names.
 I’ve listed them for you in the chart below.